 The raising and lowering is performed through the use of foot pedals hanging by strings from the heddles.

 The components of a traditional loom are simple and built to last.
 Yet, it takes up most of the room.
 Take an artisan like Aurelia Cardei for example.
-I met Aurelia one week before Christmas.
+We met Aurelia one week before Christmas.

 By that time she had already disassembled the loom to free up some space for the winter hollidays.
 She estimated the loom is 70 to 80 years old, explaining it was given to her by an old lady.
 With the help of her husband, they reassembled it in less than 30 minutes.
 This short video shows how they assembled the loom, the warping and weaving will be shown in the forthcoming posts.